sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

      -TemplateParameterFile $HOME/L04-rg_template.parameters.json
    ```

-   >**Note**: Wait for the deployment to complete before you proceed to the next exercise.
+   >**Note:** Wait for the deployment to complete before you proceed to the next exercise.
 The deployment should take about 5 minutes.

 1. In the Azure portal, close the Cloud Shell pane.